rgb-protocol/RGB-Documentation/annexes/commitments.md

 the mechanism can be partially or completely different from strict serialization, used for data storage.
-For instance, all data which may be confidential must be concealed, such that parties having no access to the original non-confidential values still be able to generate the same deterministic commitment value and verify single-use seals.
+For instance, all data which may be confidential must be concealed, such that parties having no access to the original non-confidential values are still able to generate the same deterministic commitment value and verify single-use seals.

 Any final consensus commitment is a SHA256 tagged hash.
 The tagging is performed